Alex Murdaugh’s Lies Unravel as Jurors Find Him Guilty

 Murdaugh, 54, was found guilty of all four counts against him on Thursday in connection with the deaths of his 52-year-old wife, Maggie, and their 22-year-old son, Paul, near the dog kennels of their South Carolina estate on June 7, 2021.

-Murdaugh is set to be sentenced on Friday morning, where he faces up to 30 years in prison.
+Murdaugh is set to be sentenced on Friday morning, where he faces a minimum of 30 years in prison.

+In a press conference after the verdict, South Carolina Attorney General Alan Wilson stressed that Thursday was a “great day for South Carolina” because “Our criminal justice [system] worked tonight, it gave a voice to Maggie and Paul Murdaugh.”

 “Rarely does a jury make up its mind so quickly,” Randall Kessler, an Atlanta trial lawyer and professor at Emory Law School, told The Daily Beast after the verdict.
 “Clearly this is the rare occasion where minimal deliberation was needed and no one on the jury needed to be convinced by the others.”